-The commonwealth has a history of attorneys general not only making a name for themselves as the state’s leading prosecutor but in years after, including the last two elected attorneys general in former Gov. Tom Corbett and current Gov. Josh Shapiro.
+The commonwealth has a history of attorney generals making a name for themselves first as the state’s leading prosecutor and then as governor, including the last two elected attorneys general in former Gov. Tom Corbett and current Gov. Josh Shapiro.

-In order to run for the position – which is currently held by Michelle Henry – a person must be at least 30 years old, have been a resident for at least seven years and be a member of the bar of the state Supreme Court.
-Thus far, each of the candidates – now including one Republican and three Democrats – has a bevy of experience throughout the local, county and state levels.
+In order to run for the position – which is currently held by Democrat Michelle Henry, who succeeded Gov. Josh Shapiro – a person must be at least 30 years old, have been a resident for at least seven years and be a member of the bar of the state Supreme Court.
+Thus far, each of the candidates – now including three Republicans and five Democrats – has a bevy of experience at the local, county and state levels.

-Sunday started off the work week by announcing his run on June 10, becoming the first Republican to formally enter the race.
+Sunday announced his run on June 10, becoming the first Republican to formally enter the race.
 The York County District Attorney has been in the position since 2018 after spending time as chief deputy prosecutor under his predecessor.
 Sunday, who often testifies in Harrisburg on legal and criminal issues, previously gained notoriety in the region for his appointment to be special assistant United States attorney for the Middle District of Pennsylvania to prosecute federal gang, gun and drug cases.
 He kicked off his campaign by touting his experience as a litigator and prosecutor, including his work fighting illegal drugs and his experience as a U.S. Navy veteran.

-Philadelphia’s former chief public defender is the latest Democratic entrant into the attorney general’s race.
-Keir Bradford-Grey, currently a partner in Montgomery McCracken’s litigation department, announced her campaign last month.
+Former Philadelphia Chief Public Defender Keir Bradford-Grey, currently a partner in Montgomery McCracken’s litigation department, announced her campaign in June.
 She would be the first Black attorney general and the first attorney general with primarily public defender experience in the commonwealth’s history.

 Note: Keir Bradford-Grey is a member of the City & State PA advisory board.

 The first candidate to throw their hat in the ring is one whose name is known in the Harrisburg region.
-Former Auditor General and three-term state representative Eugene DePasquale formally kicked off the race at the start of June when he announced his run.
+Eugene DePasquale, a former auditor general and three-term state representative, formally kicked off the race at the start of June when he announced his run.
 DePasquale served as the state’s top watchdog and investigator for nearly eight years through most of then-Gov. Tom Wolf’s administration.
-More recently, he unsuccessfully challenged U.S. Rep. Scott Perry for the 10th Congressional seat back in 2020.
+More recently, he unsuccessfully challenged U.S. Rep. Scott Perry for the 10th congressional seat back in 2020.

 DePasquale, a Pittsburgh native, boasts of his time in Harrisburg as a key selling point, but he does not have the extensive law enforcement background that other candidates possess.
 He said he’s committed to addressing violent crime but that the office’s reach should go beyond that and expand into areas like environmental and consumer protection.